 b.
 I understand that I will get the most benefit from my CrowdHealth Membership when I see high-quality, fairly priced practitioners, but I reserve the right to see any doctor/clinician I want.

 c.
-If a healthcare clinician of my choice bills me an unfair amount and is unwilling to negotiate, I give CrowdHealth the right to pursue legal action against that provider on my behalf.
+If a medical practitioner of my choice bills me an unfair amount and is unwilling to negotiate, I give CrowdHealth the right to pursue legal action against that provider on my behalf.

 a.
-To care for myself and this Community, I commit to maintaining a healthy lifestyle, including abstaining from any illegal drug use or activities.
+To care for myself and my Member Community, I commit to maintaining a healthy lifestyle, including abstaining from any illegal drug use or activities.

 b.
-To protect the integrity of our Community funding process, I commit to not knowingly or repeatedly visit a healthcare practitioner who is unreasonable or unfair in their billing rates and practices.
+To protect the integrity of our crowdfunding process, I commit to not knowingly or repeatedly visit a medical practitioner who is unreasonable or unfair in their billing rates and practices.

 c.
-To avoid unfairly burdening the Community with unnecessary bills, I agree to pursue payment from any other liable sources (e.g. car insurance, MEC, etc.) for relevant health events before submitting my remaining medical expenses to the Community.
+To avoid unfairly burdening the Crowd with unnecessary bills, I agree to pursue payment from any other liable sources (e.g. car insurance, MEC, etc.) for relevant health events before submitting my remaining medical expenses for crowdfunding.

 a.
-I trust the Community to support me, but ultimately, I am responsible for my medical bills.
+I trust the Crowd to support me, but ultimately, I am responsible for my medical bills.

 b.
 I understand that because CrowdHealth is not health insurance, there is no guarantee that my medical bills will be paid.